alibaba/GraphScope/docs/flex/interactive/overview.md

 1. **Exceptional Query Throughput**: As highlighted, GraphScope Interactive's foundation is laid on benchmarking triumphs, enabling it to process tens of thousands of queries swiftly.
 2. **Versatility in Language Support**: GraphScope Interactive supports the use of Neo4j's declarative query language, Cypher, for crafting stored procedures.
 For those who prefer a more comprehensive approach, C++ programming is also supported for stored procedure development.
 3. **Future-Ready Expansion Capabilities**: Drawing from the prowess of GraphScope Flex, GraphScope Interactive is primed for adaptability:
-  a.
-Support for Multiple Query Languages: In the near future, GraphScope Interactive will extend its language support to include [Gremlin](https://tinkerpop.apache.org/gremlin.html), and [GQL](https://www.gqlstandards.org/), further enhancing its versatility.
+    * Support for Multiple Query Languages: In the near future, GraphScope Interactive will extend its language support to include [Gremlin](https://tinkerpop.apache.org/gremlin.html), and [GQL](https://www.gqlstandards.org/), further enhancing its versatility.
-  b.
-Scalability: GraphScope Interactive possesses the potential for distributed processing.
+    * Scalability: GraphScope Interactive possesses the potential for distributed processing.
 This means it can be expanded with few effort to handle larger-scale graphs, ensuring it remains effective as your data grows.

 ## Property Graph Model and Graph Queries